-5 Reliable Dividend Stocks for the Next 10 Years - Cabot Wealth Network
+5 Reliable Dividend Stocks for the Next 10 Years

-Cabot Dividend Investor solves the biggest problem investors face—generating enough income to meet your retirement income needs in this low-interest environment (with tons of market risk) without selling your investments to make ends meet.

-Once you fully understand the financial power our new IRIS-based advisory brings you, you’ll also understand why we limit the new membership to this advisory.Click here to accept your trial now.
+In this uncertain, Fed-dominated investing environment, you want to own stocks that are reliable.
+Granted, reliability is a relative term.
+But there are certain reliable dividend stocks that can help you weather the volatility no matter how long it lasts – and actually profit during it.

-Tom is a dynamic speaker, full of great information, bravado and clever quips – he had our entire back row cracking up for the first 10 minutes of his presentation.
-But the most eye-popping slide from Tom’s speech, titled, “How Dividends Will Save Your Future,” was a list of the returns you could have earned on some of the market’s most obvious, reliable dividend stocks if you had owned them for the last 10 years.
+Every year, Tom Hutchinson, chief analyst of our Cabot Dividend Investor and Cabot Income Advisor newsletters, presents a slide in one of his webinars that is essentially a list of the returns you could have earned on some of the market’s most obvious, reliable dividend stocks if you had owned them for the last 10 years.

-More specifically, Tom compared a $20,000 investment in the S&P 500 10 years ago would have compared to buying and holding several mainstream, popular dividend stocks during that same span.
-Here’s what that looked like:
+More specifically, Tom shows how a $10,000 investment in the S&P 500 10 years ago would have compared to buying and holding several mainstream, popular dividend stocks during that same span.

 5 Reliable Dividend Stocks from 10 Years Ago

-If you had simply put $20,000 in the S&P 500 a decade ago, you’d have more than tripled your money.
+If you had simply put $10,000 in the S&P 500 a decade ago, you’d have basically tripled your money.
 That’s good!

-However, if you had invested $20,000 in any of these reliable dividend stocks, and had the dividends reinvested every quarter via a DRIP plan, you would have made even more money – in most cases, LOTS more.
-Note that, with the possible exception of Visa (V), none of these are exactly off-the-beaten path, diamond-in-the-rough types of companies whose share prices suddenly took off in the last 10 years.
+However, if you had invested $10,000 in any of these reliable dividend stocks, and had the dividends reinvested every quarter via a DRIP plan, in four out of five of them you would have made even more money – LOTS more.
+The other, Pepsi (PEP), only ever-so-slightly underperformed … but you’d have still tripled your money!
+Note that none of these are exactly off-the-beaten-path, diamond-in-the-rough types of companies whose share prices suddenly took off in the last 10 years (although Eli Lilly’s recent success has moved shares from a 7x to a 10x).

 McDonald’s stock has been a staple of most income investors’ portfolios for decades, and the past 10 years weren’t exactly its best decade.
-Altria is a tobacco company at a time when fewer people are buying and smoking cigarettes.
-And Caterpillar has had its share of wobbles with the global economy.
-Yet, if you bought any of those stocks 10 years ago and simply held on to them, you would have roughly quintupled your money thanks in large part to the dividend payments (and annual growth).
+Home Depot (HD) is the leading home improvement chain in America.
+Eli Lilly (LLY) and Visa (V) are leaders in their respective fields and have been top dividend stocks for decades.
+And while PepsiCo (PEP) narrowly underperformed, you would have still nearly tripled your money if you’d bought and held it for 10 years.
+All of those big returns are thanks in large part to the dividend payments (and annual growth).

-So, that got me thinking: what are some of the most obvious, reliable dividend stocks today?
+So, that got me thinking: What are some of the most obvious, reliable dividend stocks today?
 If you bought them now, had the dividends reinvested every quarter, and held on to them for the next 10 years, would you beat the market?
 Chances are the answer is yes.

 Here are five candidates that I like.
 Note that none of these five are currently recommended in Tom’s Cabot Dividend Investor advisory.
 For those, you have to subscribe – and can do so by clicking here.

-Nonetheless, all of them are steady dividend growers (all of them, in fact, are Dividend Aristocrats) that feature a much higher yield than the S&P 500.
+Nonetheless, all of them are steady dividend growers (all of them, in fact, are Dividend Aristocrats) that feature a higher yield than the S&P 500.
 Odds are good that you already have at least one of these stocks in your long-term portfolio.

 5 Reliable Dividend Stocks for the Next 10 Years

-Note: *This post has been updated from an original version, published in 2019, and is periodically updated to reflect market conditions.